ernstvanderlinden/vim-coldfusion/README.md

 **Nested Parentheses**

 Three levels of parentheses are highlighted in different colors.
-If you prefer to go "extreme" with nested colored braces or parenthesis, you might consider to install the [rainbow]( https://github.com/luochen1990/rainbow) plugin.
+If you prefer to go "extreme" with nested colored braces or parentheses, you might consider to install the [rainbow]( https://github.com/luochen1990/rainbow) plugin.

 ![nested parentheses](readme-assets/img/parentheses.png)